moccalotto/kaosrpg/collections/_loot/little-big-tower.md

 complete with furniture, cozy accommodations, and a number of minor servants (as per the spell *Servant, Minor*).

+The servants can do domestic chores such as cleaning, cooking, mending, etc.
+Some towers also sport ghostly servants that can play musical instruments.

 When not inside the tower, the owner can speak the command word, and the tower collapses into its tiny form again.